hkassaei/management-cluster/README.md

 as possible will be another benefit of this demo.

-Finally, there are several [ways to structure the repositories](https://fluxcd.io/flux/guides/repository-structure/) based on various critria such as access control, organizational structure, etc. This demo adopts a simple and easy-to-understand aprpoach of using a Monorepo, where infrasture components and applications are all stored in the same repo.
+Finally, there are several [ways to structure the repositories](https://fluxcd.io/flux/guides/repository-structure/) based on various critria such as access control, organizational structure, etc. This demo adopts a simple and easy-to-understand aprpoach of using two separate repositories, one for the management cluster and another for the workload cluster.

 ## Overview
 The following steps describe how to run this demo.
 There are also some prerequisites